 On this board, you will find the train number, type of train, final destination, time, platform, intermediate stops, and delays (if any).

-Good to know: it is very common for high-speed trains not to show the platform number until 40 mins or even much closer to the departure time.
+Good to know: it is very common for high-speed trains not to show the platform number until 20 or even 10 minutes before the departure time.
 This is normal and should not be cause for concern.

 Once the platform is available, head to the designated one and look for the screen showing the carriage numbers: this will allow you to wait close to where your carriage will stop.

 Please note: there is no check-in procedure or ticket checks to board the trains.
 Some stations may, however, have a checkpoint before allowing you to the platform: just show your ticket, and you’ll be let in.

 If traveling on regional trains, you don’t need to go much earlier than the train arrival time.

 However, you may need to take an extra step before boarding the train.